Yansb/Yansb/README.md

 ## Hello 👋,

--  :heart:  In love with React Native, Typescript and Node
+-  :heart:  In love with React, Typescript and web development
 - 💬   Ask me about: 💻️ tech, 👾️ games
 - 🔭 I’m currently working as an junior frontend dev using React and Typescript
 - 🌱 I’m currently learning Nextjs